sbates-idrc/baby-bliss-bot/docs/ExploreBlissGloss.md

    - We further evaluated contextual embedding similarity when synonyms are used interchangeably in the same sentence.
    [This report](../jobs/bliss-gloss/data/contextual_similarity_synonyms_in_same_sentences.txt) demonstrates that similarity scores are context-dependent, with some low-similarity synonyms showing high similarity in specific contexts.

+6. **Experiment with Attention-Weighted Embeddings for Multi-Token Glosses**:
+   - In this experiment, attention-weighted embeddings are used to create a single embedding for glosses composed of multiple tokens.
+[This script](../jobs/bliss-gloss/weighted_embedding_for_multi_token_gloss.py) calculates token importance scores based on attention weights for each token in the gloss, then uses these scores to generate weighted input and output embeddings.
+These embeddings are assigned to a new token representing the Bliss symbol.
+   - The evaluation process compares prediction probabilities for the original gloss and the newly generated Bliss token within the same prefix context.
+However, results indicate this method may be suboptimal, as there is a big gap in prediction ranks between the Bliss token and the first token of the original gloss.

 ## Cleaning Bliss Gloss